-With the world premiere of new musical Back to the Future launching at Manchester Opera House in February this year, Nathanael Landskroner was in the original cast as Swing and Assistant Dance Captain before theatres and productions closed down until further notice only a few weeks after the musical opened.
+With the world premiere of new musical Back to the Future the Musical launching at Manchester Opera House in February this year, Nathanael Landskroner was in the original cast as Swing and Assistant Dance Captain before theatres and productions closed down until further notice only a few weeks after the musical opened.
 Nathanael toured the UK as Craig in An Officer and a Gentleman in 2018, having previously performed internationally with Legally Blonde as Aaron Schultz, and Grease as Doody, which he booked as his first professional role after performing in shows with National Youth Music Theatre.
 As a singer, Nathanael often performs at concerts and live events, and also uploads covers to his social media platforms.
-We recently talked to Nathanael about performing in Back to the Future, touring as Craig in An Officer and a Gentleman and making his professional debut in Grease.
+We recently talked to Nathanael about performing in Back to the Future the Musical, touring as Craig in An Officer and a Gentleman and making his professional debut in Grease.

 When I got the call from my agent, I was over the moon to get the news that I had been offered Swing and Assistant Dance Captain for Back to the Future the Musical.
 I was always a huge fan of the original movies so when the audition came through, I was so excited and was really keen to be a part of the process.